Jatin-Shihora/Recipe-App/README.md

   <h3 align="center">Recipe App</h3>

   <p align="center">
-    Developing a app that fetches more than 3000 recipes with different types of dishes and shows user how to make those recipes .
+    Developed a app that fetches more than 3000 recipes with different types of dishes and shows user how to make those recipes .
     <br />
     <a href="https://github.com/Jatin-Shihora/Recipe-App"><strong>Explore the Repo »</strong></a>
     <br />